Thomas Heatherwick: Awards

-Heatherwick's design awards include the Prince Philip Designers Prize (2006), the London Design Medal (2010), the Tokyo Design and Art Environmental Award for designer of the year (2010), and the RIBA Lubetkin Prize (2010) for the UK Pavilion.
+Heatherwick's design awards include the Prince Philip Designers Prize (2006), the London Design Medal (2010), the Tokyo Design and Art Environmental Award for designer of the year (2010), the RIBA Lubetkin Prize (2010) for the UK Pavilion, and the Compasso d'Oro (2014) for the Magis Spun chair (which is also held in the collection Compasso d'Oro collection of the ADI Design Museum in Milan).

 In 2004 he became the youngest practitioner to be appointed a Royal Designer for Industry.

-Heatherwick has been awarded Honorary Doctorates from University of the Arts London, the Royal College of Art, University of Dundee, University of Brighton, Sheffield Hallam University and Manchester Metropolitan University.
 He was made an Honorary Fellow of RIBA in 2007 and of the Royal Academy of Engineering in 2016.
+Heatherwick has been awarded Honorary Doctorates from the Royal College of Art, University of Dundee, University of Brighton, Sheffield Hallam University, University of the Arts London, and Manchester Metropolitan University.

 He was appointed Commander of the Order of the British Empire (CBE) in the 2013 Birthday Honours for services to the design industry.

 In 2015, Heatherwick was named one of GQ's 50 best dressed British men.

 In 2019, Heatherwick received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member Julie Taymor during the International Achievement Summit in New York City.